 The Organization also entered into a lease agreement with the College for the space used by Heritage.
 The lease calls for monthly rental payments of \$3,572 through September 30, 2022, with the annual base rent due increasing each October 1 by an amount equal to the percentage increase in the Consumer Price Index for all Urban Consumers for the twelve-month period ending on March 31 of the then current year.
-The lease will be automatically renewed for successive one-year terms unless one party provides written notice to the other party at least ninety days in advance of the end of the then existing term.
+The lease will be automatically renewed for successive one-year terms unless one party provides written notice to the other party at least ninety days in advance of the end of the then-existing term.
 As of the date of these financial statements, no such notice has been provided by either party.
 The lease is considered a short-term lease by the Organization.
-Rent expense incurred under this agreement during the years ended June 30, 2023 and 2022 was \$43,833 and \$42,556, respectively.
-Heritage has determined that the rent charged by the College is less than the market value of the leased space and has recognized contributed facilities and occupancy expense in the amount of \$30,923 and \$32,200 during the years ended June 30, 2023 and 2022, respectively.
+Rent expense incurred under this agreement during the years ended June 30, 2024 and 2023 was \$45,173 and \$43,833, respectively.
+Heritage has determined that the rent charged by the College is less than the market value of the leased space and has recognized contributed facilities and occupancy expense in the amount of \$25,265 and \$30,923 during the years ended June 30, 2024 and 2023, respectively.

-The Organization had amounts due to the College of \$1,762 included in accrued expenses at June 30, 2023, and \$4,441 included in accounts payable at June 30, 2022.
+The Organization had amounts due to the College of \$3,685 and \$1,762 included in accounts payable at June 30, 2024 and 2023.